aaugustin/django-sesame/README.rst

    If you're doing this, you should define a small ``SESAME_MAX_AGE``, perhaps 10 minutes.

-2. Authenticated links, typically if you're generating an export or a report and emailing a link to access it.
-An authenticated link will work even if the user isn't logged in on the device where they're opening it.
+2. Authenticated links, typically if you're generating a report offline, then emailing a link to access it when it's ready.
+An authenticated link works even if the user isn't logged in on the device where they're opening it.

    Likewise, you should configure an appropriate ``SESAME_MAX_AGE``, probably no more than a few days.

+   Since emails may be forwarded, authenticated links shouldn't log the user in.
+They should only allow access to specific views, as described in "Per-view authentication" below.

+3. Sharing links, which are a variant of authenticated links.
+When a user shares content with a guest, you can create a phantom account for the guest and generate an authenticated link tied to that account.

+   Email forwarding is even more likely in this context.
+If you're doing this, make sure authenticated links don't log the user in.

-3. Non-critical private websites, for example for a family or club site, where users don't expect to manage a personal account with a password.
+4. Non-critical private websites, for example for a family or club site, where users don't expect to manage a personal account with a password.
    Authorized users can bookmark personalized authenticated URLs.

-   Here you can rely on the default settings because that's the original use case for which django-sesame was built.
+   Here you can rely on the default settings because that's the original — and, admittedly, niche — use case for which django-sesame was built.

 (In)security
 ============